amenzwa/pfd/README.md

 Elm's community-standard formatter tends to spread the code out vertically, instead of horizontally.
 Often, a variable would show up on a line, all by its lonesome.
 But it is the format upon which the Elm community has settled.
 They justify it as a means to enable everyone to read anyone else's code.
 This is one of those weak-kneed arguments clung to by every strong-arm majority.
 In any case, we play by their rules, on their court.
 The community prides itself on this and other intolerant conduct, which is unfortunate.

+# CONCLUSION

-But these amount to mere inconveniences, and there are workarounds that do not detract from Elm's innate elegance.
-I hope young CS students and IT practitioners would at least give Elm a chance.
-It can expand their perspectives.
+Elm's numerous limitations amount to mere inconveniences when it is used on a small scale, like a class project or a self-study project.
+And there are adequate workarounds that do not detract from Elm's innate elegance and its suitability to FP studies.
+I hope young CS students and junior IT practitioners would at least give Elm a chance. even if just to expand their perspectives.
 That this generation has free access to solid tools, like Elm and other open-source software, is indeed fortunate.